DevOps-Playground-CM/scripts/ubuntu-installation/README.md

 At least 8 GB of free disk space for Jenkins and its dependencies

-Stable Internet connection to download dependencies and SonarQube binaries
+Stable Internet connection to download dependencies and Jenkins binaries